banisterious/obsidian-oneirometrics/README.md

 # OneiroMetrics

-A plugin for Obsidian that turns dreams into data by tracking and analyzing dream journal metrics.
+A plugin for Obsidian that Turns Dreams Into Data by tracking and analyzing dream journal metrics.

 ## Features